myDevicesIoT/cayenne-plugin-mcp492x/README.md

 ### 2. Modifying the plugin

-   Specify the device you are using by setting the `class` value under the `MCP` section in the `cayenne-mcp23xxx.plugin` file.
+   Specify the device you are using by setting the `class` value under the `MCP` section in the `cayenne-mcp492x.plugin` file.
    By default this is set to `MCP4922` but it can also be set `MCP4921`.

+   If you use a `MCP4921` device instead of a `MCP4922` or you do not want the raw channel values to be displayed in the Cayenne dashboard you can disable any of the individual input sections in `cayenne-mcp492x.plugin`.

 ### 3. Restarting the agent